-Join Todd Perkins for an in-depth discussion in this video Opening, closing, and saving documents, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Opening, closing, and saving documents, part of iOS App Development: Apple iCloud API (2013).

 Now that we have everything set up we are going to look at opening and saving…and closing a UI document.…So we go to Data.m and we are going to import CloudDocument, and then…we'll create a static property that will be of type CloudDocument, and we'll…call this cloudDoc.…Scroll down into getAllNotes, and right below where we instantiate all notes,…we'll instantiate cloudDoc, and that's going to be CloudDocument, we are going to…allocate it, and then we are going to call initWithFileURL, and the URL is going…to come from self notesURL.…